seanp97/Flux/readme.md

 > Includes the footer.php located in the 'base' folder  - 0 arguments

-	LoadPartial($name);
+	LoadPartial();
-> Loads in any partial located in the 'partials' folder. - 1 argument
+> Loads in any partial located in the 'partials' folder. - 0 arguments

 	RenderJSON($data);